usumfabricae/data-analytics-poc/STEP2-SERVERLESS.md

 Once the notebook is available you can open it git clone the repo within the notabook.

-## Use Lakeformatio Blueprint to load oracle data into the datalake
+## Use Lakeformation Blueprint to load oracle data into the datalake

 Create another Database to store oracle tables references:
 https://eu-west-1.console.aws.amazon.com/lakeformation/home?region=eu-west-1#create-database